do-gamer/SharedPlugin/README.md

 ## Current features

 - SimpleHealing: Activate the ship's healing ability and use the PET healing gear.
 By @do-gamer
-- OreSeller: Sells ores at base, via PET trader gear, or using the Trade CPU when cargo is full.
+- OreSeller: Sells ores at base, via PET trader gear, or using the HM7 trade drone when cargo is full.
 By @do-gamer
 - SolarisInc: Activate Solaris (also Paladin) ability when there are x NPCs nearby.
 By @do-gamer
 - Spaceball: Attack SpaceBall without fleeing away and collect cargo boxes around the gate.
 By @do-gamer